 - Lastly, you should take a gander at our tips and tricks for preparing for the driving test.
 Whilst it might be a while until you can actually take the practical, there’s no such thing as being too prepared!

 By following the tips above, you can ensure that you’re fully prepared for your theory or practical test.
+You can also check out our advice on what to do with your time if your theory test is cancelled.
 Once lockdown is over, and we get back to our everyday routines, you’ll have your hands on that full licence in no time!

 Keep following the PassMeFast blog for all the latest tips and news!